 Just because I was smart didn't mean I could make my mouth work.

-If you take one thing from this section, let it be this: the overlap between autism and selective mutism isn’t about categorising people — it’s about understanding what the nervous system is doing, so we stop responding with force and start responding with safety.
+When adults mistake competence for capacity, the support offered tends to be pressure.
+And pressure is exactly what deepens shutdown.
+The overlap between autism and selective mutism isn't about categorising people — it's about understanding what the nervous system is doing, so we stop responding with force and start responding with safety.

 Living Inside Selective Mutism and Autism: Sensations and Emotions

 To truly understand the link between selective mutism and autism, we have to go inside.
 The experience is not just an absence of speech; it's a cascade of physical sensations and intense emotions.
-It is a state of being where your body and mind are locked in a silent battle against overwhelming sensory overload and social anxiety.
+It is a state of being where your body and mind are locked in a silent battle against overwhelming sensory load and social anxiety.

 Physical Experience: Tight Throat, Racing Heart, Locked Muscles